Everything We’ve Learned from Making 4,000 Infographics

 - Has this been done already?
 Can you do it better or give it your own spin?

 Step 3: Write a Creative Brief

 This document keeps everyone on the same page and outlines everything anyone working on the project needs to know.
-If you don’t have that information available, you might end up with an infographic optimized for web publication that was supposed to be an enormous visual for a tradeshow presentation (not that that’s ever happened to us—multiple times).
+If you don’t have that information available, you might end up with an infographic optimised for web publication that was supposed to be an enormous visual for a tradeshow presentation (not that that’s ever happened to us—multiple times).

 Also, we find that there can be some confusion when talking about infographic creation.
 Before you head into production, make sure your team is all on the same page with the same language.
 A few terms to know:

 - Data visualisation: Strict visualisations of data, which include charts and graphs.

 - Infographic: A graphic combining copy and data visualisation.